 - If you require laptops, make sure the classroom infrastructure supports active laptop use.
 Many students will likely need access to an electrical outlet for power, for example, and if students need to use the web during a lesson, the internet connection will need to function properly.

 Of course, there are as many options for classroom technology management as there are teachers.
-One teacher cited in the Wall Street Journal instituted a “Facebook rule” that offers extra credit to students that catch their classmates shopping, gaming or accessing social media during lessons.
+One teacher cited in the Wall Street Journal instituted a “Facebook rule” that offers extra credit to students that catch their

 The role for laptops belong in the classroom is not settled, and as tablets, Chromebooks and cloud platforms for productivity (Google Drive, MS Office 365) continue to improve, schools are moving beyond the “computer lab” mentality to allowing kids to use devices in a controlled environment throughout the day.